 Realistic Expectations about Breast Reconstruction

-Before undergoing the mastectomy in September 2013, Caitlin discussed her breast reconstruction options with plastic surgeon Andrea Pusic.
-With guidance from the BREAST-Q, a rich database created and overseen by Dr. Pusic and built on the experience of thousands of women who’ve gone through the procedure, she chose the option that best suited her.
+Before undergoing the mastectomy in September 2013, Caitlin discussed her breast reconstruction options with a plastic surgeon at MSK.
+With guidance from the BREAST-Q, a rich database built on the experience of thousands of women who’ve gone through the procedure, Caitlin chose the option that best suited her.